mavryk-network/mavryk-protocol/docs/alpha/voting.rst

 Further details and explanations on the voting procedure can be found at:

-- `Governance on-chain <https://documentation.mavryk.org/mavryk-basics/governance-on-chain>`_ on Open Mavryk
+- `Governance on-chain <https://documentation.mavryk.org/mavryk-basics/governance-on-chain>`_ on Mavryk Documentation
-- `Mavryk Governance <https://www.tezosagora.org/learn#an-introduction-to-mavryk-governance>`_ on Mavryk Agora.

 For more details on the client commands refer to the manual at :ref:`client_manual_alpha`.